 Having donors provide these necessary meals and snacks, allows Youth Services to divert funds where it is most impactful and ultimately serve more families each year.
 It also allows for wonderful and rewarding volunteer opportunities!

 Study Buddies Dinner – Our Study Buddies Program provides children in 1st-8th grade with free homework and academic support during the school year.
+It takes place on Mondays and Wednesday throughout the school year.

 Snacks are in high demand at Youth Services throughout the week.
 Many children arrive directly from school so we often incorporate group snacks as part of our social programs.
 Preparing a healthy and delicious snack is a great, hands-on opportunity with a limited commitment of time.
-If you would like to prepare a healthy snack or assemble snack packs for one of our groups, please contact us about dates and quantities.
+If you would like to prepare a fresh snack or assemble snack packs for one of our groups, please contact us about dates and quantities.

 Snack suggestions (not limited to):